Business Readiness

 Compliance Policies & Procedures

-Compliance policies detail the laws, industry regulations and government legislation around managing your business, employees and customers.
-Compliance management is an important part of running a business.
+Compliance policies detail the laws, industry regulations, and government legislation around managing your business, employees, and customers.

-They may vary across jurisdictions and can be broadly categorised as:
+They may vary across jurisdictions and can be broadly categorized as:

 • Internal policies: Key company-specific policies, codes, standards and controls